 - The quality of the performance will be judged, not the quality of the video or filming technique

-- Finalists will be invited to present their story at the Sydney International Storytelling Conference, Sunday afternoon family concert May 29th 2016
+- Finalists will be invited to present their story at the Sydney Storytelling Conference family concert June 17th 2017

 - All participants will receive a certificate of participation via email.